Pastors & Associate Pastors

 In 2007, the Athletic Center was completed and the refurbished Thrift Shop and St. Vincent de Paul Outreach re-opened.
 In 2008, the Life Center opened, containing the parish offices, Parish Hall and meeting rooms.

-In 2012, Treasures of the Son - a new child care facility opened on the south side of the Athletic Center and the Book & Gift Shop was relocated into a larger space in the Life Center and reopened as In His Holy Name Book & Gift Shop.
+In 2012, The Book & Gift Shop was relocated into a larger space in the Life Center and reopened as In His Holy Name Book & Gift Shop.

 In 2013, the old Book & Gift Shop in the church was renovated and reopened as the new Welcome Center.
 Catholic Charities of Central Florida also moved to our campus and into part of the old administration building which was renovated to suit their needs.